-Family Heritage
+Family History

-1 entry from class #50197; and 1 entry from 5019 may be selected for State Fair.
+1 entry from class #50197 may be selected for State Fair.

 50197 Family Heritage

 Prepare an exhibit of items, pictures, maps, charts, slides/tapes, drawings, illustrations, writings or displays that depict the heritage of the member's family or community or 4-H history.
 Please note: Exhibits are entered at 4-H'ers own risk.
 4-H is not responsible for loss or damage to family heirloom items or any items in this division.
 Displays should not be larger than 22" x 28" wide.
 If the size needs to be a different size because the historical item is larger than 22'x28" please contact the superintendents for approval.